 - The app provides accurate results (VaultMe preserves email formatting, attachments, folders, read/unread status)

-VaultMe can also copy your Microsoft calendars, contacts, and OneDrive files to your Google account.
+VaultMe can also copy your Microsoft calendars, contacts, and OneDrive files to your Google or Google Workspace account.

 You may still be wondering, "Is the automatic option the most efficient way to migrate Outlook to Gmail?"